 Considering how few Jewish delis and markets exist here, stocking up on Passover staples can be tricky in Portland — especially for those who don’t want to make their own matzo ball soup or gefilte fish.
-Nevertheless, a handful of restaurants, markets, and temples do serve a variety of specials for seder dinner — below, find brisket, matzo ball soup, vegan seder plates, and tsimmes.
-2022 looks similar to the last few years, with the majority of meals being prepared for takeout and delivery, rather than seated dinners.
+Nevertheless, a handful of restaurants, food carts, delis, and markets serve a variety of specials for seder dinner — below, find brisket, matzo ball soup, charoset, and tsimmes to order ahead.
+2023 looks similar to the last few years, with the majority of meals being prepared for takeout and delivery, rather than seated dinners.
 Know of another great spot for Passover staples?
 Let us know via the tip line.

 New Seasons Market

-Portland’s own local chain of grocery stores, New Seasons is offering a variety of Passover specials this year.
-Items include matzo ball soup, apple and raisin or leek and ricotta kugel, carrot tsimmes, gefilte fish, chopped chicken liver, and beet salad, plus braised brisket and baked salmon with spring onions.
-The store also has a variety of salmon and brisket cuts to be cooked at home, plus lox and caviar specials.
+Another local grocery store chain, New Seasons is offering a variety of Passover specials this year.
+Items include matzo ball soup, braised brisket, apple-raisin or leek-ricotta kugel, carrot tzimmes, gefilte fish, chopped chicken liver, and beet salad.
+The store also has a variety of salmon, lamb, and brisket cuts to be cooked at home, plus lox specials.
 Everything can be ordered online or by dropping by one of the stores.